 Supply Chain leaders in mature organizations know that a well-designed S&OP process can help improve the top and bottom lines while maintaining customer service levels.
 When cross-functional departments align and act on one set of goals, projections, and plans, both the organization and its customers benefit.
+Consensus demand planning will bring greater ROI to cross-departmental collaborative planning.

 So, what is holding organizations back from reaping the full rewards of S&OP?
 Well, supply chain execs could face challenges during S&OP initiatives due to the lack of an agreed-upon set of informational inputs and outputs to be provided by each function during the consensus demand-planning process.
 Without full and accurate participation from each department, the benefits of S&OP diminish.